AntirWiki/Antir/content/World Lore/Gods/Antiran Pantheon.md

 - Leader of the pantheon and patron of the royal family
 - Formerly known as Lucent before the schism between Lumina and [[Verita]]

-## The Grey Lady
-Veiled goddess of thieves, urchins, and the downtrodden

 ## Raeldan
 God of history and discovery (twin and rival to Rhylea).
 His early summer festival includes storytellers, games of wit, poetry, debates, and public education.